 - Speakers or headphones

-- External or internal Microphone
+- External or internal microphone

 - Broadband Internet connection

+Jeanine Cowen Professor of Film Scoring at Berklee College of Music, is a frequent lecturer on the topic of music technology and new media industries.
+She is an active composer, music producer, and technologist, working primarily with sound and music for visual media.
+Jeanine studied at Northwestern University as a classical percussionist and graduated with a dual degree from Berklee College of Music, in film scoring and music production and engineering.
+Her graduate coursework focused on interactive design and game development at Savannah College of Art and Design.
 Jeanine has worked on development teams at the Education Development Center, Inc., Turning Point Software, and Turbine Entertainment.
 Her compositions can be heard in a wide variety of art and media, in works that include the documentary The Life and Times of Frida Kahlo, the critically acclaimed off-Broadway play Rapt, and Midway Games’ MMORPG Lord of the Rings Online: Shadows of Angmar.
 Her work as a percussionist can be heard on fellow Berklee composer and music technologist Stephen Webber's Stylus Symphony.
-Jeanine is an active advisor to the Alliance for Women Film Composers.
-Read Less
+Jeanine served as an active advisor to the Alliance for Women Film Composers during its founding.

 When Alison Plante was appointed Chair of the Film Scoring Department at Berklee College of Music she became the first female chair of a collegiate film scoring department, before moving on to head up the online program.
 Her scoring credits range from documentaries for PBS and the History Channel to national television ads, independent films, live action and animated shorts, theater, and multimedia museum installations for the Smithsonian Institution and the Harvard Museum of Natural History.
 She is also the founder of her scoring business, Treble Cove Music.